multi-vit/head-first-java/README.md

       public Mushroom(int size, boolean isMagic) { }
   }
   ```
+- Use `this()` to call a constructor from another overloaded constructor in the same class
+- The call to `this()` can be used only in a constructor and must be the **first** statement in a constructor
 - Instance variables are assigned a default value, even when you don't explicitly assign one.
-The default values are
-  0/0.0/false for primitives, and null for references
+- The default values are 0/0.0/false for primitives, and null for references
+- So in the `Mushroom` example above, `isMagic` starts as false and `size` as 0 before assignment

+#### Superclass Constructors

+- All the constructors in an object's inheritance tree must run when you make a new object
+- This means every superclass has a constructor, even abstract classes!
+(Although they can only be used for superclass
+  construction)
+- If an object extends another, all of its superclasses' constructors get called when it is created, pushed on to the
+  stack so the top of the inheritance tree completes first
+- This is because we need to initialize all the inherited instance variables
+- These inherited instance variables are all stored in the same single object on the heap
+- The only way to call a superclass constructor is by calling `super()`
+- As with no-arg constructors, the compiler puts one in automatically if you don't specify it
+- You can pass in arguments to the super constructor in the usual way: `super(name)`
+- The call to `super()` must be the **first** statement in each constructor
+- **A constructor can have a call to `super()` OR `this()` but never both!**